BNLNPPS/eic-opticks/README.md

 ### Defining primary particles

-There are certain user defined inputs that the user/developer has to define.
-In the ```src/GPUCerenkov``` example that imports ```src/GPUCerenkov.h``` we provide a working example with a simple geometry.
-The User/developer has to change the following details: **Number of primary particles** to simulate in a macro file and the **number of G4 threads**.
+There are certain user defined inputs that the user has to define.
+In the `src/GPUCerenkov.cpp` example that imports `src/GPUCerenkov.h` we provide a working example with a simple geometry.
+The user has to change the following details: **Number of primary particles** to simulate in a Geant4 macro file and the **number of G4 threads**.
 For example:

 ```